 Did you fail to pay your taxes on time?
 Did you fail to timely file your tax return?
-Did you run afoul of the other Code sections that allow the IRS to assess penalties?
+Did you run afoul of the other Code sections that allow the IRS or states to assess penalties?

 Most penalties are assessed automatically by the IRS computers.
 So it makes sense that there are sometimes errors and that your unique circumstances are not factored into the decision as to whether penalties are even proper.

 Here are some of the most common reasons for tax penalties: